-This article is going to be about open-raise sizing in MTTs — a topic not typically associated with exploitative play, but bare with me.
+This article is going to be about open-raise sizing in MTTs — a topic not typically associated with exploitative play, but bear with me.
 Here are my two goals for your next 10 minutes:

 - Teach you everything you need to know about open-raising in MTTs – not just the what, but also the why

 - Convince you to think — for an extra moment or two — every time before clicking the raise button

 When I’m about to open, I use that extra moment or two to ask myself a question:

 How can I exploit my opponents with my open-raise sizings?

 I recommend you consider this question throughout this article.
 By the end, you’ll be able to answer.